 - Bulky coats and car seats don’t mix.

 Weather in North Carolina can be very unpredictable, especially during the winter months.
-In the event of snowy or icy conditions, Commissioner Causey also wants to remind the public about the seriousness of falls and ways to reduce fall risk.
+In the event of snowy or icy conditions, Commissioner Causey also reminds the public about the seriousness of falls and ways to reduce fall risk.

 According to estimates by the North Carolina Injury and Violence Prevention Branch of the North Carolina Division of Public Health, falls are the leading cause of injury related emergency department visits for older adults and are responsible for more than half of fatal head injuries.